 Agapanthus Headbourne Hybrids, Allium vars, ornamental grasses, Salvia nemerosa ‘Caradonna’, pelargoniums, lavender, and poppies.

-West- or east-facing gardens can usually accommodate most plants, as they provide enough sunlight without getting as hot as south-facing gardens.
+These gardens can usually accommodate most plants, as they provide enough sunlight without getting as hot as south-facing gardens.
 So, get creative with a mixture of all the above.

 Choosing plants for shady areas